unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 #### Renewal

 * The certificate is issued only for 90 days.
-* Port 80 must remain open (or should be open using pre-hook) for renewals to work.
+* Port `80` must remain open, or already be open using pre-hook, for renewals to work.
-* The certbot adds a cron task to renew the certificate automatically.
+* The certbot adds a `cron`task to renew the certificate automatically.
-* Auto-renewal is triggered by cron every 12 hours with some jitter.
+* Auto-renewal is triggered by `cron` every 12 hours with some jitter.

 View certbot renewal command